josephryan/Hernandez_Ryan_2021_Recoding/03-SATURATION/README.md

 ### 03-SEQ_GEN_FEUDA
 simulation of saturated datasets using the Feuda et al. (2017) topology

+### 04-ESTIMATED_MODEL
+simulation of saturated datasets using the parameters estimated from the Chang et al. (2015) dataset

 ### divide.pl
 script that creates new directories for simulated data and parses the datasets into separate PHYLIP files within corresponding directories